zmkfirmware/zmk/docs/docs/behaviors/layers.md

 Some of those behaviors are still in the works; the ones that are working now are documented here.

 :::note
-Activating a layer will not disable layers higher up in the "layer stack".
+Multiple layers can be active at the same time and activating a layer will not deactivate layers higher up in the "layer stack".
 See [Layers](../features/keymaps.mdx#layers) for more information.
 :::

 ## Defines to Refer to Layers